BA (Addis Ababa University); MA (MTSU); PhD (Berkeley)

 Areas of Specialization: Development; Demography; International

-Studying under acclaimed scholars such as Professors Ronald Lee and David Card has enabled me to focus my research agenda on questions seeking to empirically identify the causal impacts of various policy interventions and institutions on development, with emphasis on the African continent - a diverse region that is well-suited for such inquiry.
+My research agenda seeks to empirically identify the causal impacts of various policy interventions and institutions on development, with emphasis on the African continent - a diverse region that is well-suited for such inquiry.
 With the appointments at St. Paul's college and the Economics department at UWaterloo - the former being the home of the International Development program at the university – I aim to build a research portfolio that has some relevance to policy making for economic development in low-income regions.
 My research explores (among other things) the likely consequences of international migration, demographic transition, representative government, and financial deepening on economic development.

 - Is low fertility really a problem?
 Population aging, dependency, and consumption, Science, 346(6206), 229 – 234, (2014) – With R. Lee, et al.